Best Joint Supplements for Stiff Joints 2026: What’s Trending and What Actually Works

 Before diving into product rankings, understanding dosing is crucial:

-- Glucosamine Sulfate: 1500mg/day (the form matters — sulfate, not HCl, has better evidence)
+- Glucosamine Sulfate: 1500mg/day (the form really matters here — sulfate, not HCl, has much better evidence)

 - Chondroitin Sulfate: 800-1200mg/day